-- (1) The member in charge, MRS will determine the crewing composition of the helicopter for every mission. - (2) Members of DPFEM are required to complete a post mission report at the conclusion of each mission.
+- (1) The member in charge, MRS will determine the crewing requirements of the helicopter for every mission. - (2) Members of DPFEM are required to sign the CASA Approved Daily Flying Record, at the conclusion of each mission.

 6.2.4 SEARCH AND RESCUE